techemmy/Flask-Chat-Application/README.md

 # Hook
-<h1>A Flask chat application that uses sockets with python and javascript.<h2>
+<h1>A Flask chat application that uses sockets with python and javascript.<h1>

-<h3>This full stack application uses only flask | Python on the backend,
+<p>This full stack application uses only flask | Python on the backend,
-Javascript for front-end and interactiveness. </h3>
+Javascript for front-end and interactiveness. </p>

-<h3>It uses Postgresql on the backend using flask-sqlalchemy.</h3>
+<p>It uses Postgresql on the backend using flask-sqlalchemy.</p>

 <h3>It uses flask_socketio to communicate with javascript as well as the
 javascript uses the javascript socket script to communicate back and forth.</h3>